AliAsgerTalib-AI/ClothesClassifier/README.md

+#  Clothes Classifier
+# Tensorflow - Keras

-# ClothesClassifier
+# My Setup
   TensorFlow GPU Version: 1.8.0
   Python 3.6
   Anaconda Navigator 1.6.4
   Windows 10

+Image Folders are in the clothes folder.
+/train    Training Images
+/Validation Validation Images
+/userdata   Test Images

+Note:
-Image Files are in the clothes folder,  Copy that folder to your local drive and update the jupyter notebook STARTDIR variable to point to it.
+Copy the clothes folder to your local drive.
+Update the STARTDIR variable to point to your path for the "clothes" folder.